Nadeen-Sh/UsersData/README.md

-## Users Data
+# Users Data

+### About:
-In the user Data task, a table with users' data is displayed, with popups for each user opening.
+In the user Data task, a table with users' data (name, email,address,..etc) is displayed, with popups for each user opening.

 ## Development: